anishkasaxena/anishkasaxena/README.md

 - 📫 How to reach me **work.anishka3@gmail.com**

-- 📄 Know about my experiences [Hi!
+- 📄 Know about my experiences Hi!
 I'm Anishka Saxena, a skilled DevOps Engineer proficient in Kubernetes, Docker, Jenkins, Terraform, Bash Scripting, and more.
 With experience from startups to TCS, I specialize in creating robust pipelines and automating processes.](Hi!
 I'm Anishka Saxena, a skilled DevOps Engineer proficient in Kubernetes, Docker, Jenkins, Terraform, Bash Scripting, and more.
-With experience from startups to TCS, I specialize in creating robust pipelines and automating processes.)
+With experience from startups to TCS, I specialize in creating robust pipelines and automating processes.

 <h3 align="left">Connect with me:</h3>
 <p align="left">